StuPhD95/Delayed-Transmission-in-Mortgage-Rates/README.md

-# Delayed Reactions in Bond Yields
+# Delayed Transmission in Mortgage Rates

+This project tests whether adding multiple constant time-delays improves a simple memoryless benchmark in a fixed-income setting.
+The motivating question is:

+> Do mortgage rates respond immediately to changes in Treasury yields, or does part of the response arrive with a delay

+## Motivation

 A key concept in fixed-income markets is the yield curve.
-It shows how the expected yearly return on bonds, known as the yield, changes across different maturities, from short-term bonds to longer-term bonds.
+It illustrates how the expected yearly return on bonds, known as the yield, changes across different maturities (e.g. short-term bonds to longer-term bonds).
 The yield curve is closely watched because its shape reflects how investors think about future interest rates, inflation and economic growth.

 When expectations about future interest rates change, bond yields often move across the curve.
 However, not every part of the curve reacts in the same way or at the same time.
 Short-maturity yields may react quickly to changes in expected policy rates, while longer-maturity yields may adjust over subsequent days as investors reassess inflation, growth and the risks associated with holding longer-term bonds.
 Delay differential equations (DDEs) provide a natural way to model this gradual transmission, because they allow current yield movements to depend on past values.
 This can capture delayed effects that standard memoryless ordinary differential equation (ODE) or partial differential equation (PDE) models may overlook.

 As a deliberately simplified benchmark for a memoryless yield response, consider